bjt-user/Linux/kicad.md

 You can export that custom footprint, but it is not shown in the library.
 So we have to find out how to add a custom library as the standard library is read-only which is good.

+#### todo: custom footprints

+there seem to be no footprints for simple rocker switches